sumit2011/sumit2011.github.io/javascript/index.md

 console.log(defaultName); // Prints: Stranger
 ```
-### ternary operator
+### Ternary operator
-In the spirit of using short-hand syntax, we can use a ternary operator to simplify
+In the spirit of using short-hand syntax, we can use a ternary operator to simplify an if..else statement.
-an if...else statement.
 Take a look at the if...else statement example:
 ```javascript
 let isNightTime = true;